JestMeow/Bliding-Staf/README.md

 2. shape
    - Sub-commands:
      1. sphere
-        - Generates a sphere which point is on the floor of the coordinates of the player, in other words, on the coordinates of the player rounded down.
+        - Generates a sphere which point is on the floor of the coordinates of the player, in other words, on the coordinates of the player, rounded down to the lowest integer.
         - Usage
           ```
           .shape sphere <radius> <block(any)> <block permutation(Optional)> <placement type(Optional)>
           ```
       2. cone
-         - Generates a cone one the player's position.
+         - Generates a cone on the player's position.
          - Usage
            ```
-           //may or may not be correct.
-Please confirm this later
            .shape cone <radius> <height> rot <rotX> <rotZ> <block permutation(Optional)> <placement type(Optional)>
            ```
       3. cylinder
-         - Generates a cylinder one the player's position.
+         - Generates a cylinder on the player's position.
          - Usage
            ```
-           //may or may not be correct.
-Please confirm this later
            .shape cylinder <radius> <height> rot <rotX> <rotZ> <block permutation(Optional)> <placement type(Optional)>
            ```